Best Football Stats API in 2026 — Compared

 Which football API has the most league coverage?

-Sportmonks leads with 2,200+ football leagues.
+Sportmonks leads on the raw marketing number with 2,200+ football leagues.
 API-Football follows with 1,236 leagues and cups.
-TheStatsAPI covers 1,196 competitions.
+TheStatsAPI covers 80 competitions by default, with up to 1,196 available on request.
 Sportradar offers 650+ soccer competitions. football-data.org maxes out at 100 competitions on the most expensive plan.
-Note that raw league count does not always equal data quality - a provider with fewer leagues may have deeper data within each one.
+Raw league count is the least reliable way to judge an API: what matters is whether your paid plan includes the leagues, fields, history, and data quality your product needs.

 What football API is best for fantasy apps?

 TheStatsAPI is the strongest choice for fantasy applications.
-It offers 84,000+ player profiles with detailed statistics, 20+ years of historical data for modeling, and every endpoint on every plan - so you never hit a paywall when building player comparison features or historical stat lookups.
-If you also need live scoring during matches, pair it with API-Football or Sportmonks for in-play data.
+It offers 84,000+ player profiles with detailed statistics, 10 years of historical data for modeling, and every endpoint on every plan - so you never hit a paywall when building player comparison features or historical stat lookups.
+Sportmonks can work, but its league caps and add-ons make it easy to overpay for a fantasy product that only needs a focused set of competitions.

 Is there a free football API with player stats?